floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 ### Prefix Bytes and Interrupts

 Interrupts are not handled at the end of prefix opcode fetches.
-If the NMI pin is active during a prefix fetch the interrupt will be triggered at of the instruction following the prefix byte.
+If the NMI pin is active during a prefix fetch the interrupt will be triggered at the end of the instruction following the prefix byte.
 This means that even non-maskable interrupts will not trigger during long sequenced of DD or FD prefix bytes: